Gerwyn Price: 2018

 In the 2018 World Championship, Price won in the first round of the World Championship for the first time when he beat Ted Evetts 3–0.
 In the second round Price beat Ian White 4–1.
 In the third round Price faced the defending World Champion Michael van Gerwen.
 Van Gerwen won the first two sets but then Price won seven legs in a row to go two sets all and ahead in the fifth set.
 Price had set darts in the fifth set, but failed to take them.
 Van Gerwen won the fifth and sixth set which meant Price lost the match 2–4.

 Following good performances over 2017 Price was selected as a wildcard for the 2018 Premier League Darts tournament.
 Despite good draws against world number 2 Peter Wright and 2017 World Grand Prix winner Daryl Gurney, Price failed to register a victory and was eliminated on week nine's judgement night at the Echo Arena Liverpool.

 Price started to show some consistency in the televised majors in 2018, reaching the quarter-finals of the Masters, UK Open, World Grand Prix and European Championship.
 He also won a European Tour event in September, the International Darts Open in Germany, just 2 months after having an operation to repair a broken achilles heel.
-In November, Price, as a 40/1 outsider at the start of the event, won his first televised PDC major by winning the Grand Slam of Darts, with come from behind wins against Simon Whitlock in the quarter-finals and surviving match darts to win 16–15, against Mensur Suljović by 16–12 in the semi-finals, and against Gary Anderson by 16–13 in the final.
-With his controversial Grand Slam of Darts victory, Price was the first Welshman to win a PDC televised major.
+In November, Price, as a 40/1 outsider at the start of the event, won his first televised PDC major by winning the Grand Slam of Darts, with come from behind wins against Simon Whitlock in the quarter-finals and surviving match darts to win 16–15, against Mensur Suljović 16–12 in the semi-finals, and against Gary Anderson 16–13 in a highly controversial final that was marked by a confrontation between the two players.
+With his Grand Slam of Darts victory, Price was the first Welshman to win a PDC televised major.